tmallafre/qachallenge/README.md

 # Food Lookup Demo
 # Introduction

-Això és la prova tècnica que em van fer fer els impresentables de Win Systems, que va costar un colló de fer funcionar i que no es van arribar a mirar.
-El directori on ho vaig deixar funcionat el dilluns 15 d'abril de 2024 és /home/tomi/dades/sync/diversos/tomi/diversos/udemy/playwright/ (ho esborraré) però en vull deixar una còpia on funcionin correctament totes les ordres 'git pull origin main', etc perquè amb tota la bogeria que va suposar fer-ho funcionar hi havia algunes opcions de sincronització que no funcionaven.
-He clonat el repositori funcional de GitHub a /home/tomi/dades/sync/diversos/tomi/playwright/projecte_winsystems/qachallenge/ i aquí miraré de deixar un repositori funcionant amb tot ok a https://github.com/tmallafre/winsystems
-La descripció que ve a continuació fa referència al repo original que segurament acabaré eliminant.
+This is a challenge I received a few months ago; keep reading to understand how it works.

-The private repository https://github.com/tmallafre/qachallenge will be used to store and use the Playwright tests for the Food Lookup Demo app test automation, and to run the server as well.
+The private repository h[ttps://github.com/tmallafre/qachallenge](https://github.com/tmallafre/qachallenge) will be used to store and use the Playwright tests for the Food Lookup Demo app test automation, and to run the server as well.
 This repository will be used to get the work delivered by the whole team in sync.
 # Getting Started
 In this repo we have all the code needed to run the Food Lookup Demo app and the Playwright tests, and the scripts that are needed to run them in CI.
 The server part is inside the folder named 'server' located below the /playwright folder, so we have all the code needed together but not mixed.
 You only need to clone the repo and install Playwright on your local environment to develop and run the tests there.